-Charles is regularly instructed to appear in the Chancery Division, in cases which may or may not involve allegations of professional negligence.
-As the co-author, with Sir Roger Toulson, of Confidentiality (Sweet & Maxwell, 2nd edition, 2006), he takes a particular interest in the equitable principle of confidentiality.
-Cases in which he has been instructed include:
+Charles is regularly instructed to appear in the Chancery Division, in cases which may or may not involve allegations of professional fault.
+As the co-author, with Sir Roger Toulson, of Confidentiality (Sweet & Maxwell, 3rd edition, 2012), he takes a particular interest in the equitable principle of confidentiality.
+Cases in which he has been instructed have included:

 - partnership disputes;

 - claims against directors under the Insolvency Act 1986